llpeterson/e2e/udp.md

 the correctness of the message by the use of a checksum.
 (The UDP checksum is optional in IPv4 but is mandatory in IPv6.)
-The basic UDP checksum algorithm is the same one used for IP—that is, it adds up a set of 16-bit words using ones complement arithmetic and takes the ones complement of the result.
+The basic UDP checksum algorithm is the same one used for IP—that is, it adds up a set of 16-bit words using ones' complement arithmetic and takes the ones' complement of the result.
 But the input data that is used for the checksum is a little counterintuitive.